Lockoo/HealthApp-Spring/README.md

 # Running the App with Docker Compose

-Running the App is as simple as running 'docker-compose up' in the root directory! (pulling the image from locko/healthapp-spring)
+Running the App is as simple as running 'docker-compose up' in the root directory! (image from [locko/healthapp-spring](https://hub.docker.com/r/locko/healthapp-spring/))

 A MySQL-Server will be started and initialized with a scheme.